nyarly/blog/_drafts/semantic-versioning-in-reverse.md

 with existing client code.
 At one point I considered never changing any of the methods in code I'd released, but the maintenance nightmare there was too daunting.
+The point was,
-Seeing how access keywords were being used poorly,
+this is _exactly_ what marking methods `private` is all about: those are the methods we're saying are off limits to outside consumers of our code, and it's off limits so that we're free to change it.hjj Seeing how access keywords were being used poorly,
 I'd abandoned a useful and powerful tool.